Simple AI compliance for every company

 Our answer was simple: build a tool that translates legal obligations into concrete steps, understandable by anyone.
 Not a document repository, not a legal chatbot — a platform that guides you through the entire process, from your AI systems inventory to the mandatory documentation.

-Today, EU AI Comply covers the 28 obligations relevant to deployers, reflects the post-Omnibus changes (provisional agreement May 2026) and works in both Romanian and English.
+Today, EU AI Comply covers the 28 obligations relevant to deployers, reflects the changes introduced by the Omnibus package (adopted in June 2026) and is available in seven languages, for deployers across the EU.
 We continuously update as legislation evolves.

 What the EU AI Act means for your company